 Restrict access by category or tag

-The simplest way to automatically restrict access to posts is with the Memberful WordPress plugin and our restrict access by category or tag setting (which also works for custom taxonomies).
-This setting lets you define who should get access to groups of posts — eliminating the need to specify the restrictions on a post-by-post basis.
+Once you integrate the Memberful WordPress plugin, you'll be able to restrict access to a category or tag (which also works for custom taxonomies).
+This allows you to define who should get access to all posts in a category or tag — eliminating the need to specify the restrictions on a post-by-post basis.

 In this doc: